seehuhn/go-pdf/docs/content/pdf/text/fonts.md

   5. Use the encoding to map `c` to a name, and use the "post" table to look up the glyph.

-  Because of ambiguities, the spec recommends to use composite fonts with `Encoding` set to `Identity-H` and `CIDToGIDMap` set to `Identity`, in place of simple fonts with TrueType outlines.
+  It is not completely specified which method should be used under which circumstances.
+Because of this ambiguity, the spec recommends to avoid use of simple TrueType fonts and to use composite fonts with the `Encoding` set to `Identity-H` and `CIDToGIDMap` set to `Identity`, instead.

   I plan to implement the following behaviour: In each of the four cases, try the following methods and use the first one that succeeds: